Welcome to the Detroit Police Lieutenants and Sergeants Association’s information page.

 Below you will find a summary of your benefits and other descriptions of your plan.
 Also, you can find specific documents for enrollment, reimbursement, fact sheets, and more.

-As a retired DPLSA member, you are eligible for a Health Reimbursement Arrangement (HRA) through Automated Benefit Services.
+As a retired DPLSA member, you are eligible for a Health Reimbursement Arrangement (HRA) through Kapnick Insurance Group.
 You will find a Q & A sheet below, however, if you have any further questions feel free to contact us.
 You can also find information specific to your HRA by logging into our online web portal.

 Thank you for your service to the city of Detroit.